RavenousLegs

 Sunrise while trekking to Auden's Col

-The ascend kept getting steeper and never ending.
-One of the best trekkers of our group felt dehydrated and collapsed midway.
-He wanted to give up for a while.
-This big shock was enough to weaken our confidence.
-We helped him get hydrated again and encouraged him to get going.
-Every step was getting difficult at higher altitudes.
-It had started snowing, making it extremely difficult for us.
-The pass looked so close, yet so far!
-The last push required was more of mental than physical.
-We all knew it was the toughest climb of ours till date.
+The ascent continued to become steeper and endless.
+One of our group’s most experienced trekkers, feeling dehydrated, collapsed midway.
+He contemplated giving up for a while.
+This significant setback weakened our confidence.
+We helped him rehydrate and encouraged him to continue.
+Every step became increasingly challenging at higher altitudes.
+Snow began to fall, making the journey even more difficult.
+The pass appeared so close yet so far!
+The final push required more mental fortitude than physical strength.
+We all knew it was the most challenging climb of our lives to date.

 So close yet so far - on way to Auden's Col